ericbmerritt/blog/_posts/2012-11-15-team-development-with-github.md

   [Git Commit Hygiene](http://blog.ericbmerritt.com/2011/09/21/commit-hygiene-and-git.html).
 * The code follows the coding conventions of the project.
 * That the code is good, in the eyes of the code reviewer.
-Functions are not too long, modules are focused, etc. Basically, that the code follows normal practice for producing good well engineered code.
+Functions are not too long, modules are focused, etc. That the code follows normal practice for producing good well engineered code.
 * The code compiles on the target platform without warnings.
 * All the tests in the system pass.
 (This should be a project invariant).

-Once the Developer creates a Pull Request, a team mate is selected to do the review.
+Once the Developer creates a Pull Request, a teammate is selected to do the review.
 There are a ton of ways to select a reviewer.
-In my experience the best way to do it is just let the code reviewer self select.
+In my experience, the best way to do it is just let the code reviewer self select.
 As long is its not always the same person stepping up things should be fine.
-If you have put together a good mature team this approach is, by far, the best.You could also just to randomly assign a team mate, have the Developer producing the code to pick the team mate that is going to review.
-In the end how the Reviewer is selected matters a lot less then the fact that you have a reviewer.
+If you have put together a good mature team, this approach is, by far, the best.You could also just to randomly assign a teammate, have the Developer producing the code to pick the teammate that is going to review.
+In the end how the Reviewer is selected matters a lot less than the fact that you have a reviewer.

 The final responsibility of the Developer is to make sure make sure the code gets reviewed.
-The longer code sits out without review the more likely it is that bit rot will occur, that merging into the Canonical branch will become painful etc. So the Developer needs to do what is necessary to make sure that code does not sit out in a Pull Request for more then a few days without any action.
-This may require him to respond quickly to comments from his reviewer or it may require him to go stand over his reviewers shoulder while the reviewer is doing the Pull Request.
+The longer code sits out without review, the more likely it is that bit rot will occur, that merging into the Canonical branch will become painful etc. So the Developer needs to do what is necessary to make sure that code does not sit out in a Pull Request for more than a few days without any action.
+This may require him to respond quickly to comments from his reviewer, or it may require him to stand over his reviewer's shoulder while the reviewer is doing the Pull Request.
 It depends on where the problem lies.

 The Reviewer Responsibility